 Amarone della Valpolicella

-Amarone della Valpolicella is a full-bodied and structured red wine, produced with dried and fermented grapes to obtain a high concentration of sugars and alcohol.
-It has notes of dried fruit, spices and chocolate, with a long and persistent finish.
+Amarone della Valpolicella is a full-bodied and structured red wine, made from dried grapes fermented to achieve a high concentration of sugar and alcohol.
+It has notes of dried fruit, spices, and chocolate, with a long, lingering finish.

 Bardolino

-Bardolino is a light and fruity red wine, mainly produced with Corvina and Rondinella grapes.
-It is characterized by its freshness and drinkability, with notes of cherry and red fruits.
+Bardolino is a light, fruity red wine, made primarily from Corvina and Rondinella grapes.
+It is characterized by its freshness and drinkability, with notes of cherry and red berries.

 Valpolicella Ripasso

-Valpolicella Ripasso is a red wine obtained through a "ripasso" process, i.e. the fermentation of Valpolicella on Amarone pomace.
-The result is a more full-bodied and complex wine, with notes of ripe fruit, spices and tobacco.
+Valpolicella Ripasso is a red wine made through a "ripasso" process, the fermentation of Valpolicella on Amarone pomace.
+The result is a fuller-bodied and complex wine, with notes of ripe fruit, spice, and tobacco.

 Sweet

-Soave is a dry and mineral white wine, mainly produced with Garganega grapes.
-It has floral, white-fleshed fruit and almond notes, with a fresh and savory finish.
+Soave is a dry, minerally white wine, made primarily from Garganega grapes.
+It has floral notes of white fruit and almond, with a fresh, savory finish.

 Prosecco

-Prosecco is a sparkling white wine, produced with Glera grapes and fermented according to the Charmat method.
-It is characterized by a creamy froth, notes of flowers and fresh fruit and a soft and pleasant finish.
+Prosecco is a sparkling white wine made from Glera grapes and fermented using the Charmat method.
+It features a creamy foam, notes of flowers and fresh fruit, and a smooth, pleasant finish.

-Lugana is a white wine produced with Turbiana grapes, grown in the area between Veneto and Lombardy.
-It is an elegant and refined wine, with notes of white flowers, fruit and minerals.
+Lugana is a white wine made from Turbiana grapes, grown in the area between Veneto and Lombardy.
+It is an elegant and refined wine, with notes of white flowers, fruit, and minerality.

 Production method